hg-220148717/spacetech/README.md

 Creating a new user can be done by calling `createUser($email, $password, $hash)`.

 Checking a user's inputted username & password can be done by calling `checkCredentials($email, $password)`.

+Retrieving products from the database can be done by calling the function `getAllProducts($includeDisabledProducts)`.
+The variable `$includeDisabledProducts` can be set to true to return all products, even if they are disabled, or false, to only include enabled products.